Vadorequest/eclats-de-voix/README.md

 Honnestly, Rsync website is a bit ugly, and the docs are worse (css is has-been :/).
 Once you pay, you gotta wait for 4-8h before you get the email giving you the credentials for the server.
 There is a lot of explanation and links towards the doc in the email though.
 Helpful.

-Basically, you gotta setup a SSH key on your VPS, and store it to your Rsync.net account through cli.
+Basically, you gotta setup a SSH key on your VPS `ssh-keygen -t rsa`, and store it to your Rsync.net account through cli.
 Then, you have to setup a cron job:

 ```
 $ crontab -e

 15 0,7,10,13,16,18,21 * * * /root/rsyncnet_backup.sh
 ```

+This basically make a backup at 00:15, 7am, 10am, 1pm, 4pm, 6pm, 9pm.
+You can change those numbers as you like, remove some, add more, etc.

 Create the file `/root/rsyncnet_backup.sh` and make it executable `chmod +x /root/rsyncnet_backup.sh`.